temp-git-paper/SERENA/sample-a2p-dataset/Dataset-README.md

-This is sample A2P dataset composed of real-world messages.
+## 📌This is sample A2P dataset composed of real-world messages.
-Service names, addresses, numbers, and other identifiable information have been redacted.
+## 📌Service names, addresses, numbers, and other identifiable information have been redacted.

 📄 **Regarding the evaluation dataset**
 We assessed our methodology for A2P Message Classification using three categories: ground truth, augmented, and unseen, each with 25 A2P messages and 25 non-A2P messages.
 For A2P Keyword Extraction, our approach was evaluated on 50 A2P messages, with 10 messages per category (Order, Transaction, Notification, Booking, and Miscellaneous).